Historical journalism: History

 The practice of historical journalism has evolved over time, with journalists seeking to understand the context and implications of historical events.
 It became more prominent in the 20th century, with publications dedicated to uncovering the complexities of past events.

 The father of History, the Greek Herodotus, whose travel book is described as “the first great reportage of universal literature.”
-It is well acknowledged that this book “is not a true history” because it only has oral sources, so that his interlocutors “have told Herodotus the facts not as they happened but as they think or would have liked them to happen.”
+It is an acknowledged that this book “is not a true history” because it only has oral sources, so that his interlocutors “have told Herodotus the facts not as they happened but as they think or would have liked them to happen.”
 Objective history does not exist, just as objective journalism does not exist, but both disciplines try to seek rigor.

 A very significant example, of historical journalism, is the story of Matvey Kuzmin, an 83-year-old Russian peasant who sacrificed his life in 1942 to lead an entire German battalion into an ambush.
 His story went largely unnoticed until Pravda journalist Boris Polevoy wrote the article “El último día de Matvey Kuzmin.”
 As a result of this historical investigation and reporting, Kuzmin was posthumously recognized as a Hero of the Soviet Union, and his story was turned into a children's school tale.

 In recent years, a group of journalists has been contributing to Wikipedia and several newspapers, documenting the Franco regime reprisals against pro-Republican people in Spain.
-Their work includes stories, and hundreds of reprisals cases.
+Their work includes stories, and hundreds of reprisal cases.
 These contributions are crucial in shedding light on these dark periods of history and ensuring that the victims are remembered and honored.